 This class takes place remotely online via Zoom.

-Robin Beth Schaer is the author of the poetry collection Shipbreaking (Anhinga 2015).
-Her poems and essays have appeared in Tin House, Paris Review, and Guernica, among others.
-Her recent awards include an Ohio Arts Council Individual Excellence Award and fellowships from Yaddo, MacDowell, and Vermont Studio.
-She has taught writing in New York, New Jersey, and Ohio, and she worked as a deckhand aboard the Tall Ship Bounty.
+Robin Beth Schaer is the author of the poetry collection Shipbreaking.
+She has received fellowships from the National Endowment for the Arts, the Ohio Arts Council, Yaddo, MacDowell, and others.
+Her work has appeared in Tin House, Bomb, The Paris Review, and elsewhere.
+She has taught writing in New York, New Jersey, and Ohio, and she worked as a deckhand aboard the Tall Ship Bounty, a 180-foot ship lost in Hurricane Sandy.